codingMustache/codingMustache/README.md

 ## Daily Trivia

-What does CPU stand for?
+Which programming language shares its name with an island in Indonesia?
- 1. Central Process Unit
+ 1. Java
- 2. Computer Personal Unit
+ 2. Jakarta
- 3. Central Processor Unit
+ 3. C
- 4. Central Processing Unit
+ 4. Python

 <details>
   <summary>Answer</summary>
-  Central Processing Unit
+  Java
 </details>